outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - system analysis function

+  - function to identify alternative routes to an object

+    - randomness has multiple routes:

+      - lack of information
+      - lack of bias
+      - equivalence between alternatives
+      - equivalent distribution
+      - diversity of inputs

+    - this function should describe those routes - other functions can rank them & select the best one for a particular intent

   - function to map function type/set/chain to a function shape for linking nodes

   - function to identify interface trajectory (most efficient path, and destination in same position on other interface) between conceptual/structural interfaces